Zhao (state): Fall of Zhao

-A rebel named Wu Chen, following the example of Chen Sheng and Wu Guang in Chu, proclaimed himself King of Zhao.
-Wu was later killed by his subordinate Li Liang (李良), Zhang Er (張耳) and Chen Yu (陳餘), former officials of Zhao, created the Zhao royal Zhao Xie (趙歇) as King of Zhao.
-In 206 BC, the rebel lord Xiang Yu of Chu defeated the Qin dynasty and made himself and seventeen other lords kings, appointing Zhao Xie the king of Dai.
-Chen Yu helped Zhao Xie reclaim the land of Zhao from Zhang Er, so Zhao Xie created Chen Yu as Prince of Dai.
+During the rebellions at the end of the Qin dynasty, a rebel named Wu Chen, who had previously been serving Chen Sheng and Wu Guang of Chu, proclaimed himself King of Zhao.
+Wu was later killed by his subordinate Li Liang (李良).
+Zhang Er and Chen Yu (陳餘), former officials of Zhao, created the Zhao royal Zhao Xie (趙歇) as King of Zhao.
+In 206 BC, the rebel lord Xiang Yu of Chu defeated the Qin dynasty and made himself and seventeen other lords kings.
+Zhao, in particular, was split into Dai (代) and Changshan (常山), with Zhao Xie as the King of Dai and Zhang Er as the King of Changshan.
+Chen Yu helped Zhao Xie reunify the land of Zhao by defeating Zhang Er, so Zhao Xie created Chen Yu as King of Dai.
 In 205 BC, Chen Yu's subordinate in Dai, Xia Yue (夏說), was defeated by Liu Bang's generals Han Xin and Zhang Er.
 Chen Yu was defeated by Han Xin in 204 BC, and later Zhao Xie was killed by Han forces.
-Liu Bang gave the state of Zhao to Zhang Er.
+Liu Bang then made the state of Zhao a vassal state and gave its throne to Zhang Er, who had entered his service upon his defeat at the hands of Chen Yu.

 In 154 BC, an unrelated Zhao, led by Prince of Zhao Liu Sui (劉遂), participated in the unsuccessful Rebellion of the Seven States (七國之亂) against the newly installed sixth emperor of the Han dynasty.